analyticstensor/sql/README.md

-# Welcome to Analytics Tensor Training
+# Welcome to Analytics Tensor SQL Training
 This repository contains training materials on SQL.
-Each chapter has assignment related to subject matter.
-Finish all the assignment to successfully compete the course.
+Each chapter has assignment and course materials related to different topics.
+Finish all the assignment to successfully complete the course.